Radio Frequency EMFs

 The FCC versus the Rest of the World

-To fully understand how great the discrepancy is, we need to start with the FCC document that cell phone companies and electric utilities always refer to as the definitive word on why their wireless devices or smart meters are completely safe.
+To fully understand how great the discrepancy is, we need to start with the FCC document that cell phone companies, electric utilities and permit-dispensing city council planning departments always refer to as the definitive word on why cell phones, smart meters and cell towers are completely safe.
 That document is FCC Bulletin OET 65, entitled “Evaluating Compliance with FCC Guidelines for Human Exposure to Radiofrequency Electromagnetic Fields,” Edition 97-01, published in August 1997.
+OET refers to the Office of Engineering and Technology.
 To view the bulletin, click here.
 Then scroll down to page 67 to see Table 1, “Limits for Maximum Permissible Exposure (MPE)” and “Section (B) Limits for General Population/Uncontrolled Exposure.”

-To give you an idea of just how conservative some agencies are in Europe compared to the US, countries such as Italy, Russia, China and Switzerland are 100 times more stringent than the FCC; Vienna is 1,000 times more stringent; and the European Parliament at 100 uW/m2 is 100,000 times more stringent than our country’s FCC.
+To give you an idea of just how conservative some agencies in Europe are compared to the US, countries such as Italy, Russia, China and Switzerland are 100 times more stringent than the FCC; Vienna is 1,000 times more stringent; and the European Parliament, at 100 uW/m2, is 100,000 times more stringent than our the FCC in the United States.
 In fact, Salzburg province in Austria considers a safe outdoor exposure level to be only 10 uW/m2 and only 1.0 uW/m2 indoors.
 To see the table published by Powerwatch in England summarizing this data, click here.
 Then, click on the link for the page entitled, “EMF guidance levels” found under “Science (General)” in the margin on the left side of Powerwatch’s home page.
 On the “International guidance levels” page, scroll down to the table under “Microwave Frequency” entitled, “1800 MHz Public Exposure Guidelines.”
-You will see that our country’s FCC safe level of 10,000,000 microWatts/meter squared (µW/m2) is sadly way at the top of the list compared to recommended safe levels in more conservative countries (who are much less under the sway of the cellular industry in their countries).
+You will see that our country’s FCC safe level here in the U.S. of 10,000,000 microWatts/meter squared (µW/m2) is sadly way at the top of the list compared to recommended safe levels in more conservative countries (who are much less under the sway of the cellular industry in their countries).

 What Really Is a Safe Level?